IKS/zart.js/README.md

 Zart.js
 =======

+** Deprecated repository: Zart has been landed into [VIE proper](https://github.com/bergie/VIE).
+Get it from there instead.
+This repository will be removed soon. **

 Zart is a new JavaScript library for managing information on a web page.
 It is based on existing VIE and VIE^2 libraries.

 ## Parsing RDFa